 Interviews are often considered the most important part of the job application process.
-During these sessions, you have the opportunity to showcase your technical skills, wow them with your personality, and learn more about the company from your potential future coworkers.
-As you talk to recruiters, hiring managers, and team members, you get a chance to highlight why you would make a good addition to the company.
+During these sessions, you can showcase your technical skills, wow them with your personality, and learn more about the company from your potential future coworkers.
+As you talk to recruiters, hiring managers, and team members, you can highlight why you would make a good addition to the company.

-Once the interview is over, you can breathe a sigh of relief.
-But, you’re not off the clock just yet.
-You should always send a follow up email to each person who interviewed you, in each round.
+Once the interview is over, you can sigh with relief, but you’re not off the clock yet.
+You should always send a follow-up email to each person who interviewed you in each round.
 This includes the recruiter on your phone screen and everyone you meet with in later interviews.

 First follow-up email to recruiter: